Amazon Music Bestsellers and Deals

 PPS: For those who want to delve deeper into 60ts and 70ts Soul on both Stax and Atlantic Records and are perhaps willing to flash the cash - check out my in-depth review for the October 2012 "Atlantic Soul Legends" set.
 It's a European made Mini Box Set on WEA Music/Warner Music France/Rhino 8122797264 (Barcode 0081227972646) that contains '20 Original Albums' in Mini LP Card Sleeves and Remasters.
 "Green Onions" is entry number two amongst them (after Ray Charles and before Solomon Burke).
 Also including cool types like Donny Hathaway, Sam Dees and Howard Tate - "Atlantic Soul Legends" sells for under £35 and is a stunning little beast most haven't noticed...

-"Taylored In Silk" by JOHNNIE TAYLOR – US Album from June 1973 on Stax Records (July 1975 in the UK) Plus Bonus Tracks (May 2011 'Stax Remasters' Expanded Edition CD Reissue - Joe Tarantino Remaster) - A Review by Mark Barry...
+"Taylored In Silk" by JOHNNIE TAYLOR – US Album from June 1973 on Stax Records (July 1975 in the UK) Plus Bonus Tracks (May 2011 UK Concord Music Group Inc/Universal/Stax 'Stax Remasters' Expanded Edition CD Reissue with Six Bonus Tracks - Joe Tarantino Remaster) - A Review by Mark Barry...

-This Review Along With Over 300 Others Is Available in my
+This Review Along With 340 Others Is Available In My

 SOUNDS GOOD E-Book on all Amazon sites